-A listing of what would be considered acceptable as well as unacceptable clothing is disseminated to students and their parents periodically throughout the year if these are the revisions and through a letter along with the High School Student-Parent Handbook and the Middle School Agenda, which is given to all students.
+A listing of what would be considered acceptable as well as unacceptable clothing is disseminated to students and their parents periodically throughout the year to notify if there are revisions.
+A letter is also distributed along with the High School Student-Parent Handbook and the Middle School Agenda, and is given to all students.